MelbourneGenomics/cpipe/docs/configuration.md

 settings the first was run.
 The only possible time you might want to edit this file is to change one of the tools directories, but since Cpipe bundles all of its own tools, this isn't recommended either.

-Instead, we suggest you create a `config.batch.groovy` file in your batch directory (batches/<batch name>) and alter configuration there.
+Instead, we suggest you edit these settings in the `config.batch.groovy` file in your batch directory (batches/<batch name>), which should be created by the `./cpipe batch add_batch` command.

 ### Syntax